 \section{Concluding Remarks}

-In this paper, we dealt with weak and strong convergence of forward-backward-forward splitting method for solving monotone inclusions.
-We propose a conceptual algorithm modifying the forward-backward-half-forward (FBHF) splitting algorithm for finding a zero to the sum of three monotone operators which does not require Lipschitz continuity assumption.
-The resulted two modified variants use a backtracking strategy allowing them to find a suitable separating hyperplane.
-The separating hyperplane splits the space into two halfspaces, one containing the optimal solution set, and one containing the current iterate.
-Two projection steps onto suitable halfspaces produce two methods which have desired features.
-It is worth emphasizing that one of the variants is strongly convergent to the best approximation solution and both proposed methods produce very general iterations recovering the FBHF splitting method.
+This paper dealt with the weak and strong convergence of a modification of the forward-backward-forward (FBF) splitting method for solving monotone inclusions.
+We propose a conceptual algorithm modifying the forward-backward-half-forward (FBHF) splitting algorithm for finding a zero to the sum of three monotone operators.
+The two proposed modified variants use a backtracking strategy to find a suitable separating hyperplane, which splits the space into two halfspaces, one containing the optimal solution set and one containing the current iterate.
+Two explicit projection steps onto suitable halfspaces produce two methods with desired features.
+It is worth emphasizing that one of the variants is strongly convergent to the best approximation solution, and both proposed methods produce very general iterations recovering the FBHF splitting method.

-We finalize by mentioning that replacing the Euclidean norm in the projection (forward) steps by a more general norm or Bregman distance may produce variants of the proposed iterations with certain interest in some applications.
-Therefore, extending the presented analysis for more general projection steps is an interesting subject for future research.
+We finalize by mentioning that replacing the Euclidean norm in the projection (forward) steps by a more general norm or Bregman distance may produce variants of the proposed iterations with a certain interest in some applications.
+Therefore, extending the presented analysis for more general projection steps could be a promising subject for future research.